There are many reasons why your house may not be selling. But every house will have a buyer…at the right price.

 Get references and look at online reviews about the agent.
 This will give you an indication as to how well they will represent you.
 You want to make sure they will be proactive on your behalf.

 Check your contract.
-The consider your options.
+Then consider your options.

-6. Sell your property to a property solutions company
+5. If you can’t sell your house sell your property to a property solutions company

 We are here to help, and if we can we will.